dreger/kqdreger.com/colophon.md

 If you had to describe Kyle in one sentence, it might look like this: a passionate individual who lives to help people.
 Hopefully you found something here to enjoy, thanks for reading.

+### Rise

+In the top-left of this site you'll see my superhero symbol.
+It represents my philosophy of "rise" - to always be moving up and forward in everything you do.

+Simple, focused and everlasting.

 ### Setup

 [GitHub](http://github.com) and [Jekyll](https://github.com/mojombo/jekyll/) generate this site - keeping it lightweight, and static.
 The domain lives on [Hover](http://hover.com) (seriously, love them).
 You may occasionally see custom typefaces here, and those are served by the lovely [Typekit](http://typekit.com).